-This guide was the most red post on Vino in Love in 2012!
-Therefore I decided to enhance it even more.
-The post was still written in the old wordpress.com style because I simply had no time to update it any sooner.
-But now the guide has gotten a complete overhaul!
+This article was the most read post on Vino in Love in 2012!
+Therefore I decided to update it a bit.
 I hope you enjoy it as much as you did in 2012!

 This guide is for those who do not know the difference between Vino Frizzante and Vino Spumante; it is also for those who want to learn more about the different production methods for sparkling wine.
 Last but not least this guide will also cover the myths of ‘Prosecco’

 Frizzante, Spumante, and the myths of Prosecco